olafbond/WorkFlowy-calendar-script/README.md

 NOW THE SCRIPT HAS:

-- month lines with a small calendar;
+- month lines with a small calendar and predefined note lines;
-- week lines;
+- week lines with predefined note lines;
+- day lines with predefined note lines;
 - native OPML date format;
 - events imported from Google Calendar;
-- headers in the note field for journaling.
 - output is translated according to the 'local' setting;
-- test mode to generate 10 days only;
+- test mode to generate 10 days only.

 HOW TO USE

-1. Get my Python script into your Python IDE.
+1. Get this Python script into your Python IDE.
 2. (optional) Get an .ics file from your Google Calendar.
 Put it in the directory with the script.
 3. Set constants in the script as you prefer.
+Start with the constant TEST_10_DAYS = True
 4. Start the script.
 5. Now the OPML code is in the clipboard.
 Paste it into WF.